-The main purposed of the study is to assessed the students need under new normal.
-Level of instructional support received by the students through teacher support, school support, and technological support, academic performance of the learners and issues and concerns were considered in the main problem.
+The main purposed of the study is to assessed the learners' need to augment their learning performance at the identified schools in the district of Lapu-Lapu.
+Level of instructional support received by the learners through teacher support, school support, and technological support, academic performance of the learners and issues and concerns were considered in the main problem.